 As many pieces of research show, music is a discipline that opens students’ mind beyond technical and creative aspects, by tapping into many different basic skills and learnings including: resiliency, socio-emotional skills, creativity, disruptive and divergent thinking, learn to learn, communication and more.

-Movement brings together eight partners (two schools, three music/cultural associations, one foundation and one scientific partner) and eight associated/external partners (schools) distributed in four hubs in Italy, Spain and Finland.
+Movement brings together eight partners (two schools, three music/cultural associations, one foundation and one scientific partner) and eight associated/external partners (schools) distributed in five hubs in Italy, Spain and Finland.

 The project supports a true cross-sectoral cooperation in order to empower schools (and linked music associations) in designing and using an innovative multi-perspective non-traditional approach in music teaching, by drawing and building on different existing pedagogies and methods (Abreu – El Sistema, Reticular Teaching, methods Orff, Kodaly, Liberovici, Dalcroze…), and by combining them with local experiences and an ad hoc designed impact evaluation.